 Read about Captain A.B.
 Cree & the 22nd Iowa Infantry – Johnson County’s Regiment.

 Between 1861-1865, there were no major battles between Union and Confederate forces in Iowa.
 In truth however, the State of Iowa played a significant role in the North’s ultimate victory over the South, providing food, supplies, troops and officers for the war effort.
-During this four year period, Iowa – with a total population of 674,913 in 1860 – provided 76,534 men to fight with the Union Army.
-In fact, Iowa contributed more troops per capita to the Union Army than any other state, and during that war, 13,001 Iowa soldiers – 17% – died.
+During this four year period, Iowa – with a total population of 674,913 in 1860 – provided 76,534 men to fight for the Union Army, with 13,001 Iowa soldiers – 17% – dying.
 1/3rd of those perished because of war wounds, while 2/3rd died because of disease.
 And, oh yes, another 8,500 Iowa men – 11% – came home severely wounded.

 Read more about the 22nd Iowa Infantry and their extensive 3-year tour between 1862-1865.